Model for End-Stage Liver Disease: History

 MELD was originally developed at the Mayo Clinic by Dr. Patrick Kamath, and at that point was called the "Mayo End-stage Liver Disease" score.
 It was derived in a series of patients undergoing TIPS procedures.
 The original version also included a variable based on the underlying etiology (cause) of the liver disease.
 The score turned out to be predictive of prognosis in chronic liver disease in general, and—with some modifications—came to be applied as an objective tool in assigning need for a liver transplant.
 The etiology turned out to be relatively unimportant, and was also regarded as relatively subjective; it was therefore removed from the score.

-MELD-Plus, a new score resulted from a collaboration between Massachusetts General Hospital and IBM was introduced in 2017.
+The successor of MELD, an advanced scoring system, made by collaboration between Massachusetts General Hospital and IBM, called MELD-Plus was introduced in 2017.

 Potential of alternative scores to extend life expectancy

 The United Network for Organ Sharing proposed that MELD-Na score (an extension of MELD) may better rank candidates based on their risk of pre-transplant mortality and is projected to save 50-60 lives total per year.
 Furthermore, a study published in the New England Journal of Medicine in 2008, estimated that using MELD-Na instead of MELD would save 90 lives for the period from 2005 to 2006.
 In his viewpoint published in June 2018, co-creator of MELD-Plus, Uri Kartoun, suggested that "...MELD-Plus, if incorporated into hospital systems, could save hundreds of patients every year in the United States alone."